 This program annually awards approximately $10,000 to local artists, arts organizations and groups involved in art or cultural programs.
 The purpose of the grant is to stimulate creative and innovative arts programming.
 Proposed projects can be any artistic discipline or combination of artistic media, and may include public exhibits, performances, publications, and educational activities.

 Applications for the grant are reviewed by a Peer Review Panel comprised of the local arts community.
-Proposals are evaluated on the degree of community involvement and community benefit, artistic merit, creativity and innovation, ability of the applicant to complete the project, potential for growth and development, and the ability to provide matching funds.
+Proposals are evaluated on the degree of community involvement and community benefit, artistic merit, creativity and innovation, ability of the applicant to complete the project, and potential for growth and development, among others.
 Awards will be no more than $2,500.

 PLEASE NOTE: Recipients of Creative Community Grants must have 501c3 status or they must have a fiscal sponsor.
 But if you don't have 501c3 status or a fiscal sponsor, don't worry!
 SGAAC can assist you in this.
 Please email SpringGreenAreaArtsCoalition@gmail.com for help finding a fiscal sponsor.

 The 2021 Creative Community Grant application is now closed, but for reference, for the Creative Community Grant application, please click here.

 This grant program emphasizes an individual's arts project or artistic learning and development.
 Eligible for funding are expenses related to projects in the visual or performing arts, or to help cover short-term courses, workshops or art/music classes or camps.
 Funds are intended to cover materials, time spent on a project or for registration fees.
 Any professional or amateur artist or student in the River Valley is eligible to apply.
 Criteria for evaluating grant applications are individual benefit, educational benefit, financial need, community benefit and target date for completion.